Adventure Drugs Rehabilitation

 - Facilitation should reference therapeutic intent and connect to related life experiences.
 Client emotional and behavioral responses are related to treatment goals in order to enhance the transfer of learning

 - Maintain awareness of real and perceived risk.
 Adventure therapy contains aspects of real and perceived risks that impact clients.

 Risk Management in Adventure Therapy (www.aee.org)

-- It is of paramount importance for AT therapists to have established risk management plans in place that reduce the potential for causing trauma to clients.
+- It is of paramount importance for AT facilitator to have established risk management plans in place that reduce the potential for causing trauma to clients.

-- AT Therapists must assess clients and facilitate activities carefully so that risk is managed and clients are compliant at an acceptable level.
+- AT facilitator must assess clients and facilitate activities carefully so that risk is managed and clients are compliant at an acceptable level.

 Clinical Quality Assurances (www.aee.org)

 - Assessment: Initial assessments regarding client appropriateness for services.

 - Treatment Planning: Appropriate and effective treatment plans are to be developed with clients that indicate the frequency and duration of interventions for clearly identified problems.